apache/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 Install frontend dependencies and run it.

+> Note: You can see more detail about the frontend setting in [frontend development](https://github.com/apache/dolphinscheduler/blob/dev/dolphinscheduler-ui/README.md).

 If you have not yet installed `pnpm`, you can install it using the following command before running the front-end component:

 ```shell